Erectile Dysfunction: Symptoms, Causes, and Support Strategies

 Regular Movement and Strength Training

-Regular movement and exercise is, of course, important for your overall health.
+Regular movement and exercise are, of course, important for your overall health.
 It turns out, it’s critical for erectile function as well.
-A 2018 study published in the Journal of Education and Health Promotion has found that physical fitness is beneficial for sexual functioning (36).
+A 2018 study published in the Journal of Education and Health Promotion found that physical fitness is beneficial for sexual functioning (36).
 I recommend moving your body regularly and strength training.

 Stay active throughout the day by stretching regularly, taking a stroll, walking or biking instead of driving if possible, taking the stairs, dancing to your favorite song, walking your dog, playing with your kids, or trying a few yoga moves.

 Strength and resistance training is particularly important for healthy testosterone levels.
 By balancing testosterone, it may help to lower the risk of erectile dysfunction as well.
-You may incorporate weightlifting, bodyweight exercises, TRX suspension trainers, kettlebell workouts are great options.
+You may incorporate weightlifting, bodyweight exercises, TRX suspension trainers, and kettlebell workouts are great options.
 High-intensity interval training (HIIT) combines the benefits of cardiovascular fitness and strength and resistance training.

 libido, Low Libido: Symptoms, Causes, and Support Strategies